BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 Then converting those values to the respective VTube Studio parameters and sending them onto VTube Studio.

-**Note:** Head tracking sensitiviy can be adjusted with the **Lambda** and **Threshold** sliders (sliders values are currently not saved after runtime so please change the defult slider values in the inspector after runtime to save the values).
-For more sensative camera tracking set the Lambda & Threshold slider values to 0.
+**Note:** Head tracking sensitivity can be adjusted with the **Lambda** and **Threshold** sliders (sliders values are currently not saved after runtime so please change the default slider values in the inspector after runtime to save the values).
+For more sensitive camera tracking set the Lambda & Threshold slider values to 0.

 **Note2:** Unfortunately at the moment slow camera movements create a greater optical flow value and therefore larger vectors than fast camera movements.
 Creating mismatched movement/tracking data in VTube Studio this still needs to be improved.